mymatsubara/cheatsheet-js/src/cheatsheet/en/date.md

 ## introduction

-`Date` is a javascript object which enables working with datetimes.
+A `Date` is a javascript object which enables working with datetime.

 ```javascript
 const now = new Date();